Saadani National Park

 Because of the situation on the coastal part of Tanzania and many conflicting interests in the development of this region.
 Saadani National Park faces many threats to its survival.
 The most serious are poaching and ever increasing demand for land to feed a large and growing human population that border the park.
-Your behavior can be damaging as that of a poacher’s snare.
+Your behavior can be as damaging as that of a poacher’s snare.

 Driving off road where it is not allowed damages the fragile soils and plants of these sensitive ecosystems and can disturb species during critical breeding periods.
 You can help preserve Saadani National Park and its unique character by respecting our general rules and regulations hereunder:

 Keep to the 50kph speed limit.
-This is for your safety and the safety of the wildlife
+This is for your safety and the safety of the wildlife.

-Driving at night is not allowed (7pm to 6am)
+Driving at night is not allowed (7pm to 6am).

 Stay on the designated roads/tracks.

 Do not harass, feed or interfere with wildlife.

-Do not get out of/ stand on/ hang out of the vehicle near any animal
+Do not get out of/ stand on/ hang out of the vehicle near any animal.

 Green Turtles are endangered and their breeding sites are limited.
 Do not disturb the adult, hatchlings or nests on the beach.

 Coral reefs are sensitive habitats for marine life.
 Do not break off or walk on the fragile corals.

 Leave all plants, animals, skulls, bones, rocks, or any object in the park where they belong.

-Do not bring any animal, plant and / or any object into the park
+Do not bring any animal, plant and / or any object into the park.

 Picnic at authorized places.

-Extinguish cigarettes in your vehicle’s ashtray to avoid bush fire
+Extinguish cigarettes in your vehicle’s ashtray to avoid bush fire.

-Do not start fire unless at authorized camps
+Do not start fire unless at authorized camps.

 Remember that the park gates open at 6am and close at 6pm.